 How it works

-- Fill level inspection is based on high-frequency or X-ray technology, depending on the characteristcs of the container and of the product.
+• Fill level inspection is based on high-frequency or X-ray technology, depending on the container and product characteristics.

-- Signal crosses the product at the expected filling level and its interaction with the liquid returns the actual filling level of the bottle.
+• The signal crosses the product at the expected filling level, and its interaction with the liquid returns the bottle’s actual filling level.

 Benefits

-- Reduced waste and cost: By detecting under-filled bottles early, time and energy loss is minimised; over-fills detecting ensures margins’ safeguard.
+• Reduced waste and cost: By detecting under-filled bottles early, time and energy loss is minimised; over-fills are detected, ensuring margins’ safeguard.

-- Data-driven decisions: With analytic capabilities, operations teams can monitor fill level variations, pinpoint root causes and implement fixes quickly.
+• Data-driven decisions: With analytical capabilities, operations teams can monitor fill-level variations, pinpoint root causes, and implement fixes quickly.

 Conclusion

-In the beverage industry, mastering fill level inspection is a “must have” not only for regulatory compliance but as a key element in preserving brand value, ensuring and maximizing yield.
+In the beverage industry, mastering fill level inspection is a “must have” not only for regulatory compliance but also as a key element in preserving brand value and ensuring and maximising yield.
 With companies like Antares Vision Group leading the way in inspection technology, beverage producers can implement high-accuracy, format-flexible, integrated solutions that handle modern production demands.
-If you want to ensure that your lines catch every anomaly, prevent waste, and boost quality assurance, it’s time to connect with Antares Vision Group and explore how fill level inspection can transform your beverage operations.
+If you want to ensure your lines catch every anomaly, reduce waste, and improve quality assurance, it’s time to connect with Antares Vision Group to explore how fill-level inspection can transform your beverage operations.

 FAQ